The Mathematics of Tie Knots: Introduction

 \section{Introduction}

 There are many, many ways to tie a neck tie, three such ways are shown below in \fig{examples-tie}.
 In 2000, Thomas Fink and Yong Mao wrote a fantastic paper \cite{finkmao} where they described 85 ways to tie a neck tie.
 They later turned this into a delightful little book \cite{finkmao-book}.
 Many of the 85 neck ties were familiar, but some were new to men's fashion.
 In their paper, Fink and Mao developed a particular set of rules that describes neck ties.
 They used a formal language to describe, then count all neck ties.
 They made several assumptions about neck ties.
-One of the more important ones is that the facade of the neck tie is flat, as illustrated in the Four-in-Hand neck tie in \fig{examples-tie} (left).
+One of the more important ones is that the facade of the neck tie is flat, as illustrated in the four-in-hand neck tie in \fig{examples-tie} (left).
 As can be seen in the Van Wijk and Trinity neck ties (center and right in \fig{examples-tie}), such an assumption means that not all neck ties can be described by their language.

 In 2015, Dan Hirsch, Ingemar Markstr\"om, Meredith L. Patterson, Anders Sandberg and Mikael Vejdemo-Johansson \cite{more-ties} extended Fink and Mao's enumeration of neck ties to include ties with a textured front, and those tied with the narrow end of a tie.
-They created a new formal language to do so, and counted 266, 682 tie-knots that seem tie-able.
-Vejdemo-Johansson~\cite{generator} hosts an online tie knot generation toy which allows the user to randomly pick one these neck ties.
+They created a new formal language to do so, and counted $266,682$ tie-knots that seem tie-able.
+Vejdemo-Johansson~\cite{generator} hosts an online tie knot generation toy which allows the user to randomly pick one of these neck ties.
 In addition, Vejdemo-Johansson believes that their count of neck ties is a lower bound.
-Indeed, N. Scoville \cite{scoville} has an interesting webpage where he shows many other interesting neck ties.
+He has a list of known named tie knots and their knotting sequences \cite{known-ties}.
+There, Vejdemo-Johansson lists the TrueLove tie knot as a knot which does not fit the Fink-Mao description, nor the extended enumeration in \cite{more-ties}.
+In addition, N. Scoville \cite{scoville} has an interesting webpage where he shows many other interesting neck ties.
 Many of these do not appear to obey even the more relaxed conditions of \cite{more-ties}.
 (The Atomic knot, the Danish knot and the Lady slipper knot are a few examples showing extra twists and loops which may not be captured by the formal language of \cite{more-ties}.)